lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab3-node-and-kafka/readme.md

 TABLE OF CONTENTS

-In the previous lab, you have produced and consumed messages manually, using Kafkacat and the Apache Kafka HQ GUI.
+In the pfirstrevious lab, you have produced and consumed messages manually, using Kafkacat and the Apache Kafka HQ GUI.
 In this lab, you will also produce and consume messages - this time in a programmatic way.
 You will use the Apache Kafka platform that you used in lab1 as well as the Node run time environment that you worked with in lab2.
 You will interact with Kafka from Node in the pure form with one of the most popular libraries for using Kafka from Node applications.

 ## Node interacting with Apache Kafka